fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-variate-chart-in-fusiontime.md

 In this article, we'll create a multivariate chart showcasing the database of the Global SuperStore.
 The chart contains multiple values (**Sales, Quantity, Shipping cost**) rendered on separate canvases.
 All the three canvases share the same [time axis]({% site.baseurl %}/fusiontime/fusiontime-component/time-axis) (x-axis).

-> FusionTime applies the average function to aggregate the data and display on the chart.
+> By default, FusionTime applies the average function to aggregate the data and display on the chart.
 You can change the aggregate function from `average` to any other numeric calculation.
 To know more click [here]({% site.baseurl %}/fusiontime/getting-started/change-default-aggregation).

 The multivariate chart is shown below: